• Skip to primary navigation

 It’s time to slow down, my friends.

-If your meetings are back to back, let’s face it, you have too many meetings.
+If your meetings are back-to-back, let’s face it, you have too many meetings.

 If your first instinct is to check your email, don’t.